hilljb/advent/README.md

-# adventofcode2018
+# adventofcode
-Solutions to Advent of Code 2018
+My Solutions to Advent of Code